mtgrunt/mtgrunt/README.md

 ![GitHub followers](https://img.shields.io/github/followers/mtgrunt?style=for-the-badge)

 ### Here is what I'm learning:
 - 🔓 2022 Goals: Contribute further to Open Source projects.
-- 🚑 I'm coding various websites to scrap into a file for Covid-19.

 ### Points:
 - 🚀 I code HTML5, CSS3, Javascript and Python.
 - 🗼 I learned Bootstrap, JQuery and React.

 ### In the Past:
+- 🚑 I was coding various websites to scrap into a file for Covid-19.
 - </> I coded my Django website and I programmed various apps/websites for Django 4.0.
 - 📖 The open source development.
 - 🌡  I coded a weather application.